blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 The key problem is that we're matching a ***particular*** data set too well; we're married to the data set, so that a completely new data set generated from the same distribution will look completely foreign to the model we created.

-For example, the observation that, in the original data set, whenever a particular two points are close, there is always another point on the same line far away --- this is clearly an idiosyncrasy of the data set, so that it would be pointless to try to find it in another data set from the same distribution since we may assume that if doesn't exhibit this same quality, it must be from another distribution.
+For example, the observation that, in the original data set, whenever a particular pair of points is close, there is always another point on the same line far away---this is clearly an idiosyncrasy of the data set, so that it would be pointless to try to find it in another data set from the same distribution since we may assume that if doesn't exhibit this same quality, it must be from another distribution.
 The truth is that the data set is generated from the same distribution, it's just that we got too used to the data set to the point where we were fitting the noise.

 ### Remedies {#data-snooping-remedies}